V-Sekai/godot-goal-task-planner/README.md

 A Godot implementation of https://github.com/dananau/GTPyhop

-## How to update the addons branch.
+## How to update the addons branch?

 https://docs.github.com/en/get-started/using-git/splitting-a-subfolder-out-into-a-new-repository?platform=linux